zcstarr/modelcontextprotocol/docs/specification/server/prompts.md

 ## Implementation Considerations

-1. Servers SHOULD validate prompt arguments before processing
+1. Servers **SHOULD** validate prompt arguments before processing
-2. Clients SHOULD handle pagination for large prompt lists
+2. Clients **SHOULD** handle pagination for large prompt lists
-3. Both parties SHOULD respect capability negotiation
+3. Both parties **SHOULD** respect capability negotiation

 ## Security

-Implementations MUST carefully validate all prompt inputs and arguments to prevent injection attacks or unauthorized access to resources.
+Implementations **MUST** carefully validate all prompt inputs and outputs to prevent injection attacks or unauthorized access to resources.

-## See Also
-{{< cards >}}
-{{< card link="/server/utilities/completion" title="Completion API" icon="code" >}}
-{{< /cards >}}